arnedesmedt/vue-ads-layout/README.md

 - `clicked`: Emitted if the button is clicked.
     - `hidden`: *(type: boolean)* Indicates if the drawer is hidden after the click.
-    - `activated`: *(type: boolean)* It's true if the button is clicked once.
-    False, if it's clicked twice, and so one...

 ##### Templates